PragnyaKalvakol/GDP-I-GROUP-4/README.md

 #### Plugins
 <p>UI Plugins provide a way to include Javascript and CSS files in various parts of the Rundeck GUI's HTML pages.</p>

+#### Project Documentation
+<p>Here we are using LaTeX for our documentation.It is a tool for typesetting professional-looking documents.</p>